To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-Each pass provides up to four (4) people with $5 admission per person, redeemable at the admission desk.
-Admission must be booked and redeemed on the museum website at least 48 hours before visit.
-Children under the age of 18 are always admitted free.
+Each pass provides up to four (4) people with $5 admission per person.
+Admission must be booked and redeemed on the museum website at least 48 hours before visit; library passes cannot be redeemed in person.
+Children under the age of 18 are admitted free, but do need an admission ticket.
+Pass provides general museum admission.
+For access to special exhibits, a separate admission fee is required.

 Maritime Gloucester